br0k3V/lcqt2/README.md

   $ ./gradlew run # equivalent to ./gradlew installDist && './build/install/lcqt2/Lunar Client Qt'
   ```
   > `./gradlew installDebugDist` and `./gradlew runDebug` do the same thing except they build the rust injector in debug mode.

+ gradlew is included in the source code.
+ Couldn't build the project myself so if you want to try then give it a go.
+ I've already fixed the locations in the code, just need to build it

 ###### Copyright © 2023 Nilsen84 - [License](https://raw.githubusercontent.com/Nilsen84/lcqt2/master/LICENSE)